hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Client.package/CCEPackageManager.class/README.md

 First, sending changes in other packages would be an information leak.
 Second, when a different collaborator sends an edit, and that edit is applied, I shouldn't send the same edit out again.
 That would break things, and that would be bad.

-I have a second main task: I build hashes out of packages, which can be used to compare the initial state of packages between different collaborators.

 Instance Variables
 	client:		aCCEClient
 	ignorableEdits:		anOrderedCollection